HugoDF/async-js-presentation/presentation.md

 - Browser support is only good in latest/modern browsers
   - polyfills (async-to-gen, regenerator runtime) are sort of big
   - supported in Node 8+ though 🤷‍♀️
-- Keen functional programming people would say it's leads to a more "imperative" style of programming
+- Keen functional programming people would say it leads to a more "imperative" style of programming

 ---